Zhong-Lab-UCSD/HiCtool/tutorial/data-preprocessing.md

 ```unix
 (bowtie2 -p 32 -k 8000000 -x your_genome_index -U MboI.fastq -S restrictionsites.sam) 2>restrictionsites_log.txt
 ```
-where the ```-k``` argument changes Bowtie 2 research behavior.
-By default, ```bowtie2``` searches for distinct, valid alignments for each read.
+where the ``-k`` argument changes Bowtie 2 research behavior.
+By default, ``bowtie2`` searches for distinct, valid alignments for each read.
 When it finds a valid alignment, it continues looking for alignments that are nearly as good or better and the best alignment found is reported.
-When ```-k <int>``` is specified, ```bowtie2``` searches for at most <int> distinct, valid alignments for each read.
-The search terminates when it can not find more distinct valid alignments, or when it finds <int>, which happens first.
+When ``-k <int>`` is specified, ``bowtie2`` searches for at most ``<int>`` distinct, valid alignments for each read.
+The search terminates when it can not find more distinct valid alignments, or when it finds ``<int>``, which happens first.

-In order to use the restriction sites file as an input for the following analysis, we have to convert the sam format file to **bed** format via [SAMtools](http://samtools.sourceforge.net/) and [bedtools](http://bedtools.readthedocs.org/en/latest/):
+In order to use the restriction sites file as an input for the following analysis, we have to convert the ``sam`` file to ``bed`` file via [SAMtools](http://samtools.sourceforge.net/) and [bedtools](http://bedtools.readthedocs.org/en/latest/):
 ```unix
 samtools view -b restrictionsites.sam | bedtools bamtobed -i > restrictionsites.bed
 ```
+- **If you will use the [Hi-Corrector normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-matrix-balancing.md), you do NOT need to perform the following steps, because additional information such as GC content or mappability score are not needed.**
+- **Proceed with the following steps if you will be using [Yaffe and Tanay's normalization approach](https://github.com/Zhong-Lab-UCSD/HiCtool/blob/master/tutorial/normalization-yaffe-tanay.md).**

+***

-Now ```restrictionsites.bed``` is split into separate files, one per each chromosome (update the chromosomes list according to your species):
+First ``restrictionsites.bed`` is split into separate files, one per each chromosome (update the chromosomes list according to your species):
 ```unix
 chromosomes=("chr1" "chr2" "chr3" "chr4" "chr5" "chr6" "chr7" "chr8" "chr9" "chr10" "chr11" "chr12" "chr13" "chr14" "chr15" "chr16" "chr17" "chr18" "chr19" "chr20" "chr21" "chr22" "chrX" "chrY")